Organic Rankine cycle: Solar thermal power

 The organic Rankine cycle can be used in the solar parabolic trough technology in place of the usual steam Rankine cycle.
 The ORC allows electricity generation at lower capacities and lower collector temperature, and hence the possibility for low-cost, small scale decentralized CSP units.
 The ORC also enables hybrid CSP-PV systems equipped with thermal energy storage to provide on-demand recovery of up to 70% of their instantaneous electricity generation, and can be a fairly efficient alternative to other types of electrical storage.

 Windthermal energy

 Recently so called windthermal energy turbines are discussed that could convert wind energy directly into medium temperature heat (up to 600°C).
 They can be combined with a thermal storage and could suitably be matched with ORC to generate electricity.

+However, due to the Carnot efficiency of the turbine, it may be more efficient to use the thermal energy as heat itself rather than to generate electricity.

 Choice of the working fluid

-The selection of the working fluid is of key importance in low temperature Rankine Cycles.
+The selection of the working fluid is of key importance in low temperature Rankine cycles.
 Because of the low temperature, heat transfer inefficiencies are highly prejudicial.
 These inefficiencies depend very strongly on the thermodynamic characteristics of the fluid and on the operating conditions.

 In order to recover low-grade heat, the fluid generally has a lower boiling temperature than water.
 Refrigerants and hydrocarbons are two commonly used components.

-Optimal characteristics of the working fluid :
+Optimal characteristics of the working fluid: